The finance major is designed to prepare students for careers in financial management in all types of businesses, firms and financial institutions.

 - will recognize ethical dimensions in accounting issues and practice in order to become responsible professionals and citizens

-The Fisher College of Business undergraduate finance program was recently ranked 13th in the nation (U.S. News and World Report, 2017).
+The Fisher College of Business undergraduate finance program is ranked 12th in the nation (U.S. News and World Report).

 Interested in a business career?